Get in the boat. Kayaking is fun, relaxing, great exercise, and adventuresome depending on how YOU decide to participate.

 The most common boats are recreational boats, sit on tops, inflatable kayaks, tandem kayaks, white water boats, and sea kayaks.

 Recreational boats are best for easy calm days, and are good for the casual kayaker.
-They are less reliable in open water or with heavy currents.

 Sit on tops are a nice choice for beginners as they’re a bit wider, which makes them a bit more stable, and are easy to get out of quickly due to the kayakers positioning on top of the boat.

 Tandem kayaks have space for two paddlers.
-They can be a great choice for younger kayakers who aren’t ready to head out alone, or for athletes with severe disabilities that might not be able to safely paddle a boat without assistance.
+They can be a great choice for younger kayakers who aren’t ready to head out alone, or for athletes with disabilities that might not be able to safely paddle a boat without assistance.

 Sea kayaks are designed for open water paddling, sit lower in the water to reduce cross winds and have smaller cockpit openings.